 Cosmetic dentistry is also referred to as esthetic dentistry.
 At this time, the American Dental Association, or ADA, has not clearly defined this area of dentistry.
 The industry has defined it though: it is a method of dentistry that improves and supports the patient’s smile and self-confidence.
 There are many reasons that a beautiful smile and strong teeth are necessary- both aesthetically and for your overall health.

 An attractive smile has an effect on your oral health, as well as your overall physical and mental health.
 Your smile is the very first thing people see- don’t you want to make a good impression?
-If your smile is damaged, people may think badly of you.
-They may assume things about you that are not true.
-Therefore, if you have any of these front teeth flaws, it’s important to have them addressed as soon as possible- and appropriately.
+Therefore, if you have any of these front teeth flaws, it’s important to have them addressed as soon as possible.

 Common cosmetic dental procedures include: